KirillMysnik/SP-MOTDPlayer2/readme.md

 * __PLAYER_DROP__ - Player to which this page instance was sent has disconnected.
 * __UNKNOWN_PLAYER__ - Page is sent to a non-existing player.
 This is going to be changed in the future version.
 Instead of initializing the page and immediately sending __UNKNOWN_PLAYER__ to it, MOTDPlayer will avoid initializing the page at all and will raise an exception.
 * __WS_TRANSMISSION_END__ - This can only be received by a WebSocket-instance of the Page and is sent by MOTDPlayer when a WebSocket communication ends.
+* __WS_SWITCHED_FROM__ - This can only be received by a WebSocket-instance of the Page and is sent when the WebSocket communication was aborted because MoTD switches to another page.
 ```python
 class SessionError(IntEnum):
     TAKEN_OVER = 0